''Is it illegal to not display a food hygiene rating sticker?''

 Common question #6

 The table below shows you a visual comparison of the hygiene rating sticker display rules across the UK.
+In Wales and Northern Ireland you must display your hygiene rating sticker clearly at entrances where customers can see it.

-❓Why Some Businesses Don’t Display Their Hygiene Rating Sticker?
+Why Some Businesses Don’t Display Their Hygiene Rating Sticker❓

 ''I'm disappointed with my hygiene rating sticker so I don't want to display it - does it matter?''